Here is how to visit Greece in Autumn and have a great time. Visit Greece in the Fall with this guide; we know you will fall in love.

 The Greek Islands

 Why not take the opportunity to do a spot of Greek island hopping?
-There are many ferries connecting most Greek islands, and with the cooler weather and fewer crowds, you can do that much easier.
+Many ferries connect most Greek islands, and with the cooler weather and fewer crowds, you can do that much easier.
 In most cases, the summer ferry schedule is still in place until the end of October, so you won’t have any problems getting around.

 Festivals In Greece At Autumn Time